Mercury in Seafood

 And a big part of what I hope you get from all this is: it’s not about avoiding fish; it’s about avoiding mercury.

 We’ve put together a report intending to shed light on a topic that can seem confusing.
 I hope you find it enlightening and clarifying.
 And I hope it helps to keep you healthy. –Carl Safina

-For advice, read on:
+For more advice, read on:

-Blue Ocean’s Mercury Video Tutorial (Scroll Down)
+Blue Ocean’s Mercury Video Tutorial (below.)